Jacaeber Kastor

-Jacaeber Kastor is a writer, artist, gallery-owner and curator of psychedelic art.
-He is former owner of the successful Psychedelic Solution gallery in New York's West Village.
+Jacaeber Kastor is an American writer, artist, gallery-owner, and curator of psychedelic art, best known for founding and directing the influential Psychedelic Solution gallery in New York City’s West Village from 1986 to 2004.
+Emerging from the 1960s Bay Area counterculture, he became a leading collector, historian, and promoter of psychedelic poster art and related underground visual culture, helping connect classic San Francisco rock-poster artists with later lowbrow and pop-surrealist scenes.

 Biography

 Early life

 Kastor grew up in Berkeley, California and was exposed to the 1960s counter-culture as a young man.
 His parents were abstract artists.

 He picked up the habit of drawing from his mother, a serial doodler who covered the family desk pad with abstract drawing while talking on the phone.

 While working as a traffic patrol boy in 1965 he was hit by a car and seriously injured.
 Bedridden, he began drawing elaborate topographical landscapes with settlements.
 He began collecting psychedelic posters and handbills from venues in the Bay Area during the 1960s.

 Before becoming a gallery owner, Kastor was a competitive skier, racing in Squaw Valley.

 Artist

 In 2019 his drawings were shown in a retrospective exhibit titled “The Psychedelic Sun & Other Drawings” at Brian Chambers The Chambers Project gallery in Nevada City, California.